Click to Skip Ahead

 4. Spruce Meadows, located just outside of Calgary, Alberta, is one of the biggest jumping facilities in North America, hosting 500,000 visitors annually, with a stable capacity of 1,000 horses.

-Thunderbird Show Park in Langley, B.C., is another major draw, hosting nine major hunter and jumper tournaments each year.
-These events include Canada’s leg of the Longines FEI Jumping World Cup.
+Thunderbird Show Park in Langley, B.C., is another major draw.
+It hosts nine major hunter and jumper tournaments each year, including Canada’s leg of the Longines FEI Jumping World Cup.

-On the Western side of things, the Calgary Stampede is hosted every July in Calgary, Alberta.
+On the Western side, the Calgary Stampede is hosted every July in Calgary, Alberta.
 It hosts the Rangeland Derby, which is a chuckwagon racing competition and one of the largest rodeo competitions in North America.
 The Stampede also boasts cutting, reining, and penning competitions and world-class livestock shows.

 5. Canada is the only country to host the sport of chuckwagon racing.
 Races were held for the first time at the Calgary Stampede in 1923.